-LatAm-FINGERS is an ongoing multidomain lifestyle intervention trial for dementia prevention in Latin American countries that are often underrepresented in dementia clinical trials [111,123].
-Extensive harmonization processes and protocols have been implemented both externally with the original FINGERS (Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability) [124] and U.S. POINTER (U.S. Study to Protect Brain Health Through Lifestyle Intervention to Reduce Risk, https://alz.org/us-pointer/home.asp) trials and internally across Latin American countries.
-The harmonization processes extended to interventions by adopting the FINGER trial concept while considering cultural differences and affordability factors.
+LatAm-FINGERS is an ongoing multidomain lifestyle intervention trial for dementia prevention in Latin American countries that are often underrepresented in dementia clinical trials.
+115,127 Extensive harmonization processes and protocols have been implemented both externally with the original FINGERS (Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability) 128 and US Study to Protect Brain Health Through Lifestyle Intervention to Reduce Risk (US POINTER, https://alz.org/us-pointer/home.asp) trials and internally across Latin American countries.
+The harmonization processes extended to interventions by adopting the FINGERS trial concept while considering cultural differences and affordability factors.
 For example, a new LatAm MIND diet was established that includes core components that must be respected (nutrient components and portions) while allowing ingredient flexibility.
-The outcome measures were harmonized by selecting variables from FINGERS and U.S. POINTER trials while allowing alignment with linguistics differences and ensuring validity for comparisons within Latin America and externally.
-Various outcome measures are being collected, such as blood and DNA samples, neuroimaging, and cognitive and clinical assessments.
-The LatAm-FINGERS data is embargoed for two years, after which data will be available to the scientific community through The Global Alzheimer's Association Interactive Network (GAAIN) platform (https://www.gaain.org/).
-More information on LatAm-FINGERS is provided in section 9.1.
+The outcome data suggest that the burden of VaD in LMICs is higher than in HICs.
+109 In LatAm, results from the BAS revealed a prevalence of VaD of 35%, and this figure could reach 49% if the diagnostic criteria included neuropathologic features of small-vessel disease.84 In line with this, the prevalence of cardiovascular risk factors in LatAm remains high.
+The Brazilian Longitudinal Study of Adult Health showed that 53% of participants had poor cardiovascular health as measured by the American Heart Association's Life Simple 7 criteria.
+110 Importantly, this study showed that poor cardiovascular health was associated with worse performance on several domains of cognitive function such as executive function, language, and memory.
+111 In Chile, it has been reported that the proportion of dementia associated with modifiable risk factors is 45.8%, with high blood pressure, obesity, and hearing loss being the most important modifiable risk factors.
+112 These findings underscore the importance of effective management of cardiovascular risk factors in LatAm as these factors play important roles in mitigating the rising burden of dementia in the region.